 Library volunteers play an important role as partners in the Library's mission of connecting people to the world of ideas and information.

-Groups are encouraged to volunteer at special Library events such as Summer Reading programs and Family nights.
-For more information about how your group can volunteer call your local branch or call the Volunteer Hot Line (513-369-6946) or send us an email.
+Groups are encouraged to volunteer at special Library events such as Summer Learning programs and Family nights.
+For more information about how your group can volunteer, call your local branch or the Volunteer Hot Line (513-369-6946), or send us an email.

 Other opportunities to volunteer are also available through the Friends of the Public Library.
 The Friends conduct used book sales to raise funds for special materials and Library programs.
 Please call the Friends of the Public Library (513-369-6035) for volunteer information.

 By becoming a volunteer, you are making a valuable contribution to one of the busiest public library systems in the country!